athar91/MCPBy-param-for-multiple-chains/README.md

 MCPB.py -i input.in -s 4

 # load the correct forcefield in tleap and set the box, insert parameters for FBP and ready to generate the final PYK84_solv.inpcrd and PYK84_solv.prmtop files
+calculate the buffer ions according to the electrolyte concenetration of the simulation box. for me, system has -80 charge and i added these lines in tleap script. solvatebox protein OPCBOX 14 addions protein Na+ 227 addions protein Cl- 147